 On the 9th day, Saraswati pooja is performed where all the items of knowledge like books, pen, pencil and the tools of work are placed for workship.
 On the 10th day, the Vijayadasami, the victory against evil is achieved.
 The kolu displayed is dismantled after a doll is put to sleep and the clay utensil called Kalasa is moved a little to the north signifying the end of Navratri and beginning of an auspicious new year.

 Navaratri is the most awaited holiday throughout the country.
 Families book tickets months before to avoid the busy booking ques.
 They plan holiday trips to hometowns or take the long-awaited yearly vacations during these 10 days.
-So if you are looking forward to the Navaratri holidays to have a bustling, energizing and colourful vacation, book your tour packages with Funday Holidays.
+So if you are looking forward to the Navaratri holidays to have a bustling, energizing and colourful vacation, book your Package Tour s with Funday Holidays.